-If you're new here, considering moving, or have lived in Johnson City, TN your whole life, check out this series: You must be new here, a guide to Johnson City.
+If you're new here, considering moving, or have lived in Johnson City your whole life, check out this series: Live in Johnson City, a guide to Johnson City.

 I love living in the mountains of Eastern Tennessee or what we affectionately now call the Appalachian Highlands.
 I consider Tennessee home and have for much of my life but in actuality am a transplant from the North.
 Born outside of Jonesborough, I lived my first nine years in Eastern Tennessee.
 I have fond memories of the area but didn’t realize what an incredible place I lived in until I moved back.

 Image sourced from google

 The first thing you must know if you are new to the area or thinking of moving to Johnson City is that this is a mountain town.
 I say mountain town because Johnson City is the heart and the center of the Appalachian mountains high country.
 You have unique access to the best parts of the mountains.
 You might be thinking, but I have young kids, or I am not much of a hiker.
 Give the mountains a chance, and those doubts will fade out.
 The opportunities to explore waterfalls and mountain peaks that surround this beautiful city will transform the way you view adventure.
 You will soon find that the only reason you thought you did not like to hike is that you had never been on a hike in the Appalachian Highlands.

 When you drive around town, notice the beautiful blue mountains that surround the area.
 One of the more popular mountains, known as Buffalo Mountain, anchors the south part of our city.
 Buffalo Mountain Park part of the Johnson City parks and rec system and was obtained through a land swap.
 The park trail system offers hiking with beautiful views of the area, encompassing 725 acres.